ept/blog/_posts/2008-12-30-looking-back-at-2008-plans-for-2009.md

 but have better things to do than to spend ages setting up their own grid of machines to run those tests.
 Our service will be a **massive time-saver** for web developers who want to deliver quality work.
-So far I've had enthusiastic feedback from fellow web developers, and I am really looking forward to giving you all this useful tool.</li>
+So far I've had enthusiastic feedback from fellow web developers, and I am really looking forward to giving you all this useful tool.
-<li>Dealing with **invoices and payments** is going to be important for you sooner or
-later if you want your business to be sustainable (a.k.a. 'have food to eat').
+2. Dealing with **invoices and payments** is going to be important for you sooner or later if you want your business to be sustainable (a.k.a. 'have food to eat').
 That's as true for web apps as it is in most of the rest of the world.
 Unfortunately most developers find it an extremely un-sexy topic, and so while you get dozens of web frameworks which compete to deal with